Glossary Of Terms And Services

 Catalogue (of Enrollment) - The catalogue in effect for the term in which a student was first admitted to a degree program and enrolled at USC.
 Students are subject to the degree requirements detailed in the catalogue of enrollment.
 Students may switch to a later catalogue as long as they were enrolled in a term in which it was in effect.
 They must then follow all requirements in the new catalogue.
 They cannot mix requirements from different catalogues.

 Students wishing to enroll in a new minor must switch to a catalogue that includes that minor.
 While students continue to follow the requirements of the catalogue of enrollment, changes in regulations, policies and procedures are immediate and supersede those in any prior catalogue.

 The catalogue of enrollment may be changed by submitting a Change of Information Card to Degree Progress.
 Advisors can change a student's catalogue of enrollment through the STARS exception process.
 Refer to the “Academic Policies” section in the USC Catalogue [Undergraduate and Graduate Degree Requirements].

 Change/Correction of Address - A change or correction to a student’s local address.
-Students may use OASIS or submit a signed and written request (by FAX or mail) or come to the REG Lobby and complete a Change of Address form.
-All requests must be accompanied by a valid form of identification.
+Students may use OASIS, send an email requesting the address update (please send from your USC email account and provide your USC ID number) submit a Change of Address Form in Trojan Hall 101, or mail to submit requests.
+Mail and in-person requests must be accompanied by a valid form of identification (USC ID card or government-issued ID).
 Fax requests should be sent to (213) 740-5986.
-The process typically takes two to three business days.
 Mail requests should be sent to: